-Your phone is everything these days, and the enormous sales of smartphones as people track down Cyber Monday deals reflects this.
+Your phone is everything these days.
 It's how you communicate.
 It's both your camera and your photo album.
 It's your weather forecast and your train timetable.
 And for many it's the most convenient way to consume music.

 Thanks to smartphones, and to streaming services like Amazon Music Unlimited and Spotify, getting music into your brain has never been easier.
 Now you can pretty much listen to anything, at anytime and anywhere thanks to smartphones.